robert-abc/helsinki/README.md

 This results in a (third) folder of images, named 'res', with partial reconstructions of the blurred images, with the same number of images as the traning set.

+### Estimating the PSF radius
+For each blur step (from 0 to 19), the PSF radius was visually estimated from the sharp-blurred image pairs.
-Note: To estimate visually the PSF, as described in the forward problem section, we executed this part one with a single degraded image (from each step), varying the PSF radius and comparing the output to the corresponding sharp image.
+We executed this part one with a single degraded image (from each step), varying the PSF radius and comparing the output to the corresponding sharp image.
+One exemple is in the file "Find_Radius-s5r8.ipynb" of this repository, where s5 denotes step 05 and r8 denotes radius = 8.

 #### Reconstruction part two: "Autoencoder" network with bottleneck architecture
 * Input: resulting images from the DIP network and sharp images from the dataset (training set)